Charles Gore Lecture 2021

 Miroslav Volf gives the annual Gore Lecture on God, Gratitude, and Being at Home in the World.

-This year’s lecture is given by Miroslav Volf, Founder and Director of Yale Center for Faith and Culture and Henry B. Wright Professor of Theology, Yale University Divinity School, New Haven, CT.
+Speaker: Professor Miroslav Volf, Founder and Director of Yale Center for Faith and Culture and Henry B. Wright Professor of Theology, Yale University Divinity School, New Haven, CT.

 Professor Volf was educated in his native Croatia, the United States and Germany.
 He earned doctoral and post-doctoral degrees from the University of Tübingen, Germany.
 His most significant books include Exclusion and Embrace (1996), and Flourishing: Why We Need Religion in a Globalized World (2016).
 The main concern of his work is exploring the significance of the Christian faith for living flourishing lives as individuals and societies in pluralistic settings.